...

 Featured header graphic for a guide on dental vendor cybersecurity risk, showing two hands shaking with a large red 'HACKED' stamp overlay, symbolizing third-party data breaches.

+Attackers can use a trusted vendor as a door into your systems.
 This is called a third-party or supply chain attack.
 It is one of the fastest-growing categories of cybersecurity risk in healthcare, and dental practices are directly in the line of fire.

 How a Vendor Breach Reaches Your Practice